NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements

-{\textbf{Benchmarks of dynamical properties.}} To further evaluate the performance of NEP89 in atomistic \gls{md} simulations, we compare dynamical properties of three typical systems with different structural phases, including amorphous carbon, liquid water, and three solid-state electrolytes, obtained using NEP89 and other foundation models (see Methods for computational details). \autoref{figure:MD-benchmark-performance}c shows the bonding statistics of amorphous carbon, comparing experimental data with predictions from NEP89 and other foundation models.
-NEP89 achieves comparable accuracy to other foundation models and aligns reasonably well with experimental results. \autoref{figure:MD-benchmark-performance}d--f shows a comparative analysis of the density, radial distribution function, and self-diffusion coefficient of liquid water as obtained from experiments, NEP89, and other foundation models.
+{\textbf{Benchmarks of dynamical properties.}} To further evaluate the performance of NEP89 in atomistic \gls{md} simulations, we compare dynamical properties of three typical systems with different structural phases, including amorphous carbon, liquid water, and three solid-state electrolytes, obtained using NEP89 and other foundation models (see `MD simulation of amorphous carbon', `MD simulation of water', and `Lithium-ion diffusion in solid-state electrolytes' sections in Methods for computational details). \autoref{figure:MD-benchmark-performance}c shows the bonding statistics of amorphous carbon, comparing experimental data \cite{Wang2025Density} with predictions from NEP89 and other foundation models.
+NEP89 achieves comparable accuracy to other foundation models and aligns reasonably well with experimental results. \autoref{figure:MD-benchmark-performance}d--f shows a comparative analysis of the density, radial distribution function, and self-diffusion coefficient of liquid water as obtained from experiments \cite{Xu2025NEPMBPOL}, NEP89, and other foundation models.
 The results show that the NEP89 predictions closely match experimental data and that NEP89 outperforms the other foundation models, particularly in reproducing the density (\autoref{figure:MD-benchmark-performance}d) and the oxygen-oxygen radial distribution function (\autoref{figure:MD-benchmark-performance}e).
+As further illustrated in \sautoref{fig:compare-water-density}, NEP89 produces balanced water density predictions that, at certain temperatures, align more closely with experimental data than MB-pol, one of the most accurate models for water \cite{Xu2025NEPMBPOL}.
+While this behavior is not systematic across all conditions, it suggests the potential role of partial error compensation across heterogeneous data sources enabled by the reference-energy adjustment strategy (see Supplementary Sections \ref{snote:shifting} and \ref{snote:Reference-energy-adjustment}).
+In \autoref{figure:MD-benchmark-performance}e, a minor discrepancy near $r = 0.4\,\mathrm{nm}$ is likely attributable to slight underfitting during the global optimization of NEP89; this discrepancy can be further reduced by fine-tuning on a water dataset (see \autoref{stable:dataset}), resulting in predictions that are in good agreement with experiment (see \sautoref{fig:rdf-ooo}).
 Next, \autoref{figure:MD-benchmark-performance}g--i present a comparative analysis of calculated versus experimental lithium-ion self-diffusion coefficients for three thiophosphate solid-state electrolytes: Li$_{10}$GeP$_{2}$S$_{12}$, Li$_{10}$SiP$_{2}$S$_{12}$, and Li$_{10}$SnP$_{2}$S$_{12}$, spanning temperatures from 300 to \qty{1100}{\kelvin}.
 Notably, NEP89 achieves excellent agreement with \gls{aimd} simulations and a specialized force field \cite{wang2024pretrained}, while outperforming other foundation models across the full temperature range.